 ii. the Dispatch Schedule quantity for the Registered Facility for Trading Interval t.

 6.17.9.
-The IMO must other than for the Electricity Generation Corporation, determine a Facility Dispatch Tolerance for each Scheduled Generator and Dispatchable Load, where this Facility Dispatch Tolerance is equal to the lesser of:
+The IMO must other than for Verve Energy, determine a Facility Dispatch Tolerance for each Scheduled Generator and Dispatchable Load, where this Facility Dispatch Tolerance is equal to the lesser of:

 (a) 3 MWh; and